 After switching Wi-Fi On, your device should do a quick scan for local wireless networks.
-To join an open network (identified by a Wi-Fi symbol with no padlock) simply tap and wait for your Kindle Fire to connect.
+To join an open network (identified by a Wi-Fi symbol with no padlock), simply tap and wait for your Amazon Fire to connect.

 Connecting to a secure network, meanwhile, is slightly more detailed.
 In this situation, you will need a password, which can only be acquired from the network administrator or the side of the wireless router.
 Once again, tap the network name to begin, using the keyboard to enter the password.
 Note that the Show password checkbox will help you check that the passphrase has been entered correctly.
 Once done, tap Connect and wait for confirmation.

 After connecting to a network you can check some further details about it, if required.
 To do this, tap the network name, where you will see a status, information about security and signal strength and the speed of the link, as well as your device’s IP address (useful if you’re attempting to troubleshoot local networking issues).

 8.3.1 Advanced Networking Options

 Due to the various configurations that can be used for setting up and connecting to wireless networks, the Amazon Fire offers some advanced options.

 Find this by long-tapping your current connection, and checking the Advanced Options box.
 Here you can set up a Proxy, and toggle your IP address mode.
 Use Static if you have problems connecting with your router, or perhaps attempting to use a Wi-Fi hotspot device or app.
 Several fields are available, from specifying your device’s IP to adding that of the preferred router, Subnet Mask and two DNS numbers.
 Otherwise, leave this as DHCP.